- Principle Place of Business

 License fees are as follows:

-Include photographs of owner, partner or corporate officers.
+Include passport quality photographs of owners, partners, or corporate officers.
 As explained above, it is also required that photo of the sign and place of business be included.

 All applicants for a dealer license must attend an eight-hour orientation course.
 In order to renew a dealer license, the dealership must complete a three-hour training class each year.
-Click here to view MVED's training website that provides license holders with educational resources to obtain or renew their certification.
+See Dealer Training for organizations that offer online or in-person training.